Yonas-tech/Employees-Frontend-/README.md

 - Express.js: A web application framework for Node.js used for handling API requests.
 - Mongoose: An object data modeling (ODM) library for MongoDB and Node.js.
 - Pexels API: An API for retrieving employee photos.
-- Postman: An API Platform to design, build, test and iterate APIs.
+- Postman: An API design, build, test and iterate Platform to test the backend.

 ## Usage